 For Redshift users, read BEGIN for more information.

 All jobs start in 'Auto Commit' mode.
 All work is committed immediately as the job runs.
 This default behavior can be changed using the Begin, Commit, and Rollback components.
 After a Begin component, any database changes that are made are effectively invisible to other database sessions until you choose to commit them.
 You may also perform a rollback to undo all the changes made since Begin.
 After a commit or rollback, you are then placed back into 'Auto Commit' mode until another Begin.

 Rollback in Snowflake affects only DML statements but not DDL statements.
 This means, for example, a Rollback can undo changes to a table's data but not the creation of a table.

 |Name||String||A human-readable name for the component.|

 - It is an error to try to rollback a transaction if no transaction is in progress.

-- Using DELETE FROM will mean you should also VACUUM tables regularly to recover the space taken by deleted rows.
-The Vacuum must be done after a commit.
+- Redshift: Using DELETE FROM will mean you should also VACUUM tables regularly to recover the space taken by deleted rows.
+The vacuum must be done after a commit.

 - If a rollback is connected to the 'Failure' connector of a component, the success of a rollback will make that otherwise-failed job appear to succeed.